trevorbernard/jyre-standalone-benchmark/README.md

 # jyre-standalone-benchmark

 This project comprises a benchmark test for jyre.
+Currently, it appears that messages are being lost when they are sent at high volumes.

-It runs in a single process and does the following:
+This test runs in a single process and does the following:

 * A responder thread sends N "shout" messages to R responders
 * each responder sends a unicast "whisper" response back to the responder